goonharu/GoonHaru/README.md

 - 👋 Hi, I’m @GoonHaru
-- 👀 I’m interested in ...Web Design
+- :jack_o_lantern: I’m interested in Learning Computer Programing
-- 🌱 I’m currently learning ...Html,Css
+- 🌱 I’m currently learning C# & Java
-- 💞️ I’m looking to collaborate on ...nothing yet:)
+- 💞️ I’m looking to collaborate on in every project that I can
-- 📫 How to reach me ...Discord here - Haru 。Goon#3761
+- 📫 How to reach me Discord here - Haru!#0001

 <!---
 GoonHaru/GoonHaru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.